Administrative Manual / Policies Reviewed and Approved: February 2011

 Use of Vans

-- There are to be no more than nine occupants in any large van (either University-owned or rented) used on University business.
-The Transportation Department shall remove the last row of seats in these vans.
+- There are to be no more than twelve occupants in any large van (either University-owned or rented) used on University business.

 - Only the Transportation Department may rent large vans.
 The Transportation Department shall rent these vans as needed in order to meet the travel requirements of various University departments.
 Any University or ROTC employee (outside of the Transportation Department) who rents a large van will be personally responsible for all costs incurred.
 The University will not pay or reimburse any cost associated with any such unauthorized rental.
 In addition, any employee violating this policy will face disciplinary action.